Maple Landmark History

 The product line grew and evolved over the coming years, adding items like trivets, ornaments, and our first name trains.
 In 1993, after many requests from retailers, the NameTrain concept was spun off into a new line that was compatible with the many wooden track systems available.
 In 1994, NameTrains were introduced in colors and sales soared.

 Growth from these new products had Mike’s building bursting at the seams by late 1994.
 Being located in the mountains was certainly peaceful but impractical for conducting business.
 It was decided to move the business into the valley, to Middlebury, our county seat and population center.
 A new building was built and occupied in 1996.
 A store was included so people could stop by, see what we do, and buy items to take with them.

 Our creative abilities increased in late 1996 when we introduced laser engraving and pad printing to our production processes.
 The ability to add graphic designs to our products has been central to our product development ever since.
 All of these products and processes had a hard time fitting in our building and it was enlarged in 1999 to 15,000 square feet.

 In 2001, Montgomery Schoolhouse, another long established Vermont wooden toy company, became a part of Maple Landmark.
 Operations were consolidated in Middlebury.
 Click here for the Montgomery Schoolhouse story.

-Currently Maple Landmark employs about 40 people and sells product to over 2200 gift shops and toy stores throughout the country and abroad.
+Currently Maple Landmark employs over 40 people and sells product to a couple thousand gift shops and toy stores throughout the country and abroad.
+Our product is readily available on the internet as well.
 We have become the pre-eminent wooden toy manufacturer in the United States.